menachemgerst/Employee-and-Campaign-Analysis/README.md

 ### 1. Employees
-a.	age doesnt have an impact
+1.	age doesnt have an impact
-b.	who are the employees that leave the company?
+2.	who are the employees that leave the company?
 The not affective ones, no/low total/average sales or the good ones  the opposite, many customers/high total, and average sales) get taken a way by other job opportunities
-c.	ability to identify employees deserving bonuse, Would recomand by top average per order
+3.	ability to identify employees deserving bonuse, Would recomand by top average per order
-d.	if it's a commission based salery then calculate employee's percentage per sale
+4.	if it's a commission based salery then calculate employee's percentage per sale

 ### 2. Campaigns
-a. rate best campaign according to highest total of sales
+1.	rate best campaign according to highest total of sales
-b. rate best campaign according to number of leads per sale (the less leads that end in a sale = a better campaign)
+2.	rate best campaign according to number of leads per sale (the less leads that end in a sale = a better campaign)
-c. rate best campaign according to the number of employees involved in each sale (campaign 452 has a total of 13,885 (average 2314 )but also 6 different employees linked to it, campaigns 566, 517 and 355 have higher averages and only one employee linked to the campaign)
+3.	rate best campaign according to the number of employees involved in each sale (campaign 452 has a total of 13,885 (average 2314 )but also 6 different employees linked to it, campaigns 566, 517 and 355 have higher averages and only one employee linked to the campaign)